MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 ### View results

 Your Simulation is done!
-The results page will show business critical KPIs and trends associated with the simulation you ran.
+The results page will show business critical KPIs, and trends associated with the simulation you ran.
 You'll notice the numbers are presented with "lower and upper bounds".
-This is because the results are based on a single simulation, run over and over again to produce a wide range of potential results.
+This is because the results are based on a single simulation, running repeatedly to produce a wide range of potential results.
 This "Monte Carlo method" will often provide an accurate approximation of an actual future result (expected result).
 The "main" number on the KPIs is the expected result, and the upper and lower bounds provide the min and max numbers from all the potential results.

 ![Sims results](media/sims_results.png)